lamhaison/aws-cli-utils/README.md

 Enter functionname: aws_assume_role_set_name_with_hint

 ```
-### List all functions (You can search your function)
+### List all functions
 ```
 aws_help
-You can search list function and after that you can run which funtion_name to get the detail of bashshell code.
 ```
+You can search list function and after that you can run which `funtion_name` to get the detail of bashshell code.

 ### Other
 ```
 admin@MacBook-Pro-cua-Admin ~ % aws_assume_role_set_name PROFILE_NAME-dev